-The Funds exposure to interest rate movements, as a result of the bond portfolio, as at the 31st March 2021 is set out below along with the interest rate sensitivity analysis data.
+The Funds exposure to interest rate movements, as a result of its investments in fixed interest pooled funds, as at the 31st March 2022 is set out below along with the interest rate sensitivity analysis data.
+Information supplied for 2020/21 relates to the Fund's directly held bond investments.

-Interest Rate Risk Sensitivity Analysis
+Interest Rate Sensitivity Analysis

 The Council recognises that interest rates can vary and can affect both income to the Fund and the value of the net assets available to pay benefits.
-Over the last five years long term yields, as measured by the yield on the FTSE Over 15 Year Gilt Index as at the end of March 2021, have averaged 1.44% (2019/20 1.77%) and moved between a high of 2.36% (2.76% 2019/20) and a low of 0.45% (0.45% 2019/20).
-As at the end of March 2021 this yield was 1.32% (0.75% 2019/20).
+In the UK, the benchmark 10-year gilt yield rose from 0.97% to 1.61% in the March 2022 quarter, a rise of 64bps.
+There was a respite in the upwards trend following the Russian invasion of Ukraine, but concern about inflation and more hawkish central bank rhetoric meant that the fall in yields proved to be temporary.
+The same pattern was visible in the US and Germany, where yields rose throughout the period but temporarily dipped around the onset of war in Ukraine: the benchmark treasury yield rose from 1.51% to 2.34% in the March 2022 quarter, while the 10-year bund yield rose from -0.14% to 0.55%.
 Given the high degree of uncertainty over the future economic situation, the Fund's bond manager has advised that it is entirely possible that yields could fluctuate anywhere within this historic range in the next year, or in extreme circumstances outside these boundaries.